ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 >
 > The plugin does not smooth modulation internally.
 Therefore, rough modulation and filter type, slope, stereo mode modulation may cause noise.
 >
-> When you modulates multiple filters, DO NOT select them on the spectrum.
+> When you modulate multiple filters, DO NOT select them on the spectrum.

 ### States of Bands